pkicsiny/BRIL_BIBGenerator/README.md

 ```sh
 tar -xf sandbox.tar.bz2
 ```
 which refers to an important step in setting up the simulations on the cluster.

+#### Setting up a CMSSW sandbox
 By default, simulations on lxbatch do not have acces to CMSSW code stored locally on lxplus, therefore we need to send them to lxbatch along with the config file, wrapped up in a tar package, which will be automatically unpacked and used on the cluster.
 To create _sandbox.tar.bz2_, first exit the _CMSSW_11_2_0_pre6_ folder and create a temporary directory
 ```sh
 cd ../../
 mkdir temp